By Simon McKinnon, Chief Digital Information Officer

 We’re aiming to reduce costs for the taxpayer by putting in better straight through processing.
-Currently we’re automating around 50% of State Pensions claims in this way with no colleague intervention.
+Currently we’re automating around 50% of State Pension claims in this way, with no colleague intervention.

 Innovation is at the core of our data strategy.
 We’re exploring the ethical use of machine learning and automation to predict, make decisions, and initiate activity based on our customers’ needs.
 By analysing big datasets, we can provide better services to our customers.

 Collaboration across government allows a more personalised service for customers.
 Our ultimate aim is to be in a position where we can use all the data that is known to us and validate that data as much as possible on the point of entry.
 This will enable us to deliver joined-up services that are truly user-centred.

 Our digital ambition is even bolder as we look to the future.
 In order to achieve our goals, there are four things we’ll be focusing on:

 Clear architecture – we’ve specified a technical, an application and a data reference architecture